minio/minio/docs/distributed/README.md

 ### Limits

-As with Minio running in standalone mode, distributed Minio supports 2-32 servers per tenant.
-There are no limits on the number of hard drives shared across these servers.
+Distributed Minio supports 2-32 servers per tenant.
+There are no limits on the number of hard drives shared across these servers and nor does Minio impose a limit to the number of hard drives used.
 For a multi-tenant configuration, orchestrate multiple Minio instances using a tool like Kubernetes.

-**Note:** With distributed Minio, the number of nodes and hard drives can be adjusted within the limits.
+**Note:** The of number of nodes in a Distributed Minio configuration must be within the limits.
 For example, a configuration can have 2 nodes with 4 hard drives each, 4 nodes with 4 hard drives each, 8 nodes with 2 hard drives each, 32 servers with 24 hard drives each, etc.

 The [storage classes](https://github.com/minio/minio/tree/master/docs/erasure/storage-class) can be used to set custom data and parity distribution across all of the drives.